And we welcome you from deep in the heart of Texas today.

 This is the EIB network.

-And everybody, Rush Limbaugh would be back with you on Monday with stories of having attended the William F. Buckley Memorial today.
+Rush Limbaugh will be back with you on Monday with stories of having attended the William F. Buckley Memorial today.

-And as we conclude, let me thank broadcast engineer Mike Mamon, Chief of Staff Kit Carson, also double duty, did some call screening today, and a darn fine job of it.
+And as we conclude, let me thank broadcast engineer Mike Mamone, Chief of Staff Kit Carson, also double-duty, did some call screaming today, and a darn fine job of it.

-As we part company, though, uh today, let us uh take into account uh in the long view the the grand legacy of uh of one great man, William F. Buckley, without whom maybe modern conservatism is is not even remotely what we think it to be.
+As we part company, though, today, let us take into account, in the long view, the grand legacy of one great man, William F. Buckley, without whom maybe modern conservatism is not even remotely what we think it to be.

-And uh people who do local shows like I do are just glad to be so glad to be a part of this industry that works hard to to counteract uh it's kind of funny.
+And people who do local shows like I do are just glad to be, so glad to be a part of this industry that works hard to counteract.

 I'm Mark Davis.